Now that I’ve got most of my cookie gift boxes in the mail, it’s time to focus on what’s staying here with us.

 I used extra dark cocoa powder and dark chocolate chips, so this is about the richest chocolate you can bite into short of a truffle.

-This kind of shortbread cookie, with its short list of ingredients and easy prep is the ultimate holiday cookie.
+The short list of ingredients and easy prep is what makes this the ultimate holiday cookie.
 There’s no stress involved, they come together in minutes, and the whole thing can be done ahead of time and the dough kept in the refrigerator or freezer.
 They make the perfect after dinner with coffee treat, and as a bonus they stack and ship well, as long as you pack them carefully.

 - Cream the butter, cocoa powder and sugar together until completely combined and smooth.
 Add in the vanilla.